-I had a bachelors degree, I figured I’d get a job that was decent, make some money, live my life as it came and just go with the flow.
+I had a bachelors degree.
+I figured I’d get a decent job, make some money, live my life as it came and go with the flow.

 The weird thing was, I had ideas.
 I had all of these hopes and dreams, even a few talents, but I didn’t bother to do anything about it.
-I never took action.
-I never set any goals for myself.
-I didn’t make any plans for the future.
+I never took action, I never set any goals for myself, and I didn’t make any plans for the future.
 Sound familiar?

-It took me a while too, but eventually I realized something important; I could either keep on living the way I had been and stay miserable or I could start putting in the effort to actually make things happen instead of letting them happen to me.
+It took me a while too, but eventually, I realized something important; I could either; keep on living the way I had been and stay miserable or, I could start putting in the effort to make things happen instead of letting them happen to me.

 Decide what you want

-Easy in theory but it’s the part that most people get hung up on.
-If you are just getting started with goal setting this is this is the very first step.
+Easy in theory, but it’s the part that most people get hung up on.
+If you are just getting started with goal setting, this is the very first step.

-Hopefully you have a list of things you want in life; a fulfilling career, more money, a nice big house.
-You have an idea of the way you want your life to look but you don’t know how to get to that point.
-You’ve never actually set clear and specific goals to get the things you want, you just wait until they happen.
+Hopefully, you have a list of things you want in life.
+Maybe you want a fulfilling career, more money, a beautiful big house.
+You have an idea of the way you want your life to look, but you don’t know how to get to that point.
+You’ve never actually set clear and specific goals to get the things you want; you wait until they happen.
 Waiting around until “stuff happens” isn’t deciding what you want.
-We are going make some decisions right now.
+We are going to make some decisions right now.